-Passage Creek Professional Review and Guide
+Passage Creek Professional Guide

 "From its upper portion southwest of Front Royal, through private farmland and the George Washington National Forest, to its runs between the north and south forks of the Shenandoah River, beautiful Passage Creek is a larger body of water than its name implies.
 Its runs and riffles occasionally stretch around the cliff-like shale walls of Massanutten Mountain to the east and Green Mountain to the west.